SomeWeekendReading/someweekendreading.github.io/_posts/2021-02-01-need-for-speed.md

 already busy, as Derek Lowe explains in a nice little tutorial on mRNA vaccine manufacturing steps at _In the Pipeline_. <sup id="fn9a">[[9]](#fn9)</sup>

-But, there are at least 2 other problems:
+But, there are at least 2 other problems even if we _could_ make lots more vaccines fast:
-1. That means everybody needs to get vaccinated _again_, and
+1. Everybody would need to get vaccinated _again_, and
-2. Our regulatory framework would require a new clinical trial, taking maybe 6-9 months.
+2. Regulatory frameworks would require a new Phase 3 clinical trial, taking maybe 6-9 months.

-So we have to clean up our act in both of those regards for the scientific fact of nimble mRNA vaccines to be of benefit to us.
+So we have to clean up our act in both of those regards for the scientific fact of nimble mRNA vaccine design to be of benefit to us.

 ## Weirdly bungled vaccine rollouts